rapid7/insightconnect-plugins/cylance_protect/help.md

 ## Setup

-You must create a Custom Application by the following procedure from the CylancePROTECT console.
+You must create a Custom Application by following this procedure from the CylancePROTECT console:

 1. Go to the Integrations tab on the Settings page
 2. Click "Add Application"